homecoded/sucodo/README.md

 * check why websearcher returns 0 time left of first update after second search
 * move the accept and close to the right (rename accept und apply)
-* update privacy (each search is tracked in terms of numbers)
-* remove bing API key and insert a warning if no api key is available

 DONE
 ====